Skip to navigation Skip to content

 For more information on how to check if a JCA report has inconsistencies or errors, see Checking and actioning a Job Capacity Assessment (JCA) report.

-Whether it is for an original JCA or for an appeal JCA, ARO’s are required to address reports with inconsistencies or errors.
+Whether it is for an original JCA or for an appeal JCA, AROs may address reports with inconsistencies or errors.
 The ARO:

-• Will email the Assessment Services Quality Team (using the approved JCA email template) if the content of the JCA report is incorrect
+• may email the Assessment Services Development, Assurance and Support (DAS) Team (using the approved JCA email template) if the content of the JCA report is incorrect

-• Can liaise with Assessment Services to discuss their intention to set aside the decision to reject the DSP claim
+• can liaise with Assessment Services DAS Team to discuss their intention to set aside the decision to reject the DSP claim

 Assessment Services will review the query and relevant JCA report, and if appropriate, refer the matter to the HPAU for opinion and advice.